 - Food coloring – I use Wilton’s Color Right for the best and brightest results

-NOTE BEFORE WE GET STARTED: Slime is a science project.
-Its absolutely fun, but its also messy and requires patience.
+NOTE BEFORE WE GET STARTED ON MAKING SLIME: Slime is a science project.
+Learning how to make slime is absolutely fun, but its also messy and requires patience.
 Additionally, in some rare cases, people can be sensitive to the products it takes to make slime so if you find that you have sensitive skin, I advise that you use gloves before playing.
 Last but not least, please make sure children are supervised and these projects are not meant for children that are of an age that put items in their mouths.
 Slime cannot be eaten.

-To get going, you need to start with glue.
+To get going on the rest of your slime, you need to start with glue.
 Pour approx 2 cups of white glue into a bowl.
 You do not need to measure this…just wing it.
 As much glue as you pour is about as much slime as you will get returned.
 If you want a lot of slime like in this recipe and multiple colors, I suggest you make a few small batches and then combine versus over pouring.
 This prevents mixing issues and colors being combined too soon.

 Add a few drops of your coloring and stir.
 Make sure you have the right colors before moving onto starch.
 Once your slime is colored, its time to add the liquid starch.
 Spray starch is not the same thing, please use liquid.
 Pour in approx 2-3 tablespoons full of starch and stir.
 The glue will start to form immediately.
 Stir for a few minutes to get it all mixed up and then take out the goop and begin kneading between your hands, passing back and forth.